void-linux/void-docs/src/config/media/pulseaudio.md

 # PulseAudio

-PulseAudio depends on a `dbus` system daemon.
-Make sure the `dbus` service is enabled.
+Depending on which applications you use, you might need to provide PulseAudio with a D-BUS session bus (e.g. via `dbus-run-session`) or a D-BUS system bus (via the `dbus` service).

 For applications which use ALSA directly and don't support PulseAudio, the `alsa-plugins-pulseaudio` package can make them use PulseAudio through ALSA.